Tuesday, May 29, 2012

 APRIL:

-Why hello April… The month approached faster than I could catch up and before I knew it, Emily and her friend from the states were at my door.
-I remember in stage talking with Em about her friends visit and all of a sudden it was here and gone.
+Why hello April… The month approached faster than I could catch up and before I knew it, E and her friend from the states were at my door.
+I remember in stage talking with E about her friends visit and all of a sudden it was here and gone.
 Matt's visit was great because it let me experience Cameroon through a new set of eyes again...it was invigorating and made me enthusiastic about what I am doing here.

 They went on their way to enjoy the rest of Cameroon, which meant one thing for me; all the fun and games were over with, and I found myself working at the farm every day.
 My days were now packed with trainings on elevage (animal raising), feeding all the animals, giving them medicine, creating demostration plots (which I then used the new techniques I learned at IST), planting 100 moringa trees, building two nurseries, seeding over 500 acacia trees, and finally creating a budget for the Youth Development and Resource Center we are planning on building in Poola.
 Having a packed schedule again really had me regretting not working out the past few months and sleeping in till 9 every day.
 The first week kind of kicked my butt, bruises, sunburns and cuts to show for it.
 Battle wounds, I like to call them.
 They are a badge of honor here in Cameroon.
 I am no longer looked at as just an American girl, they see me now as the American girl with pig shit on her pants, mud under nails and in serious need of a shower.